Aziz-Ru/RuCse_Statistics_2-1/README.md

 <img src="https://github.com/Aziz-Ru/Statistics21/blob/main/screenshot/Screenshot%20from%202023-09-16%2000-11-56.png">

 ## Chi Square Distribution:
-**The chi-squared distribution is a continuous probability distribution that has limit 0 to infinty and has probability density funtion and used in a variety of statistical applications, including hypothesis testing, confidence interval estimation, and goodness-of-fit tests**
+**The chi-squared distribution is a continuous probability distribution that has limit 0<=x^2<∞ and it has probability density funtion and it used in a variety of statistical applications, including hypothesis testing, confidence interval estimation, and goodness-of-fit tests**

 **The probability density function of the chi-square distribution with n degrees of freedom is given by:**
 <img src="https://www.thoughtco.com/thmb/xNWePQ14xqYHLJ_ZV3HjQ_m3G-w=/1500x0/filters:no_upscale():max_bytes(150000):strip_icc():format(webp)/ChiSquare-580582515f9b5805c266cc66.jpg">